 What’s more, with the lower loop pretension setting slider, you will be able to fine-tune the machine for each of your projects.
 For added convenience, you can retract the upper knife if you don’t need it.
 Additionally, you can adjust the stitch length between 1mm and 5mm which when combined with the differential feed allow you to work on fabrics with different textures and thickness.

-What we liked: This Janome self-threading serger is a fantastic choice for beginner sewists because of its attractive price tag and ease of use.
+What stands out?
+This Janome self-threading serger is a fantastic choice for beginner sewists because of its attractive price tag and ease of use.
 Its top-notch performance and free bonus kit set make it a favorite for many sewists.
 The kit features a blind stitch foot, 3-pack needles, beading attachment and 1/8-inch piping foot.

-What could be better: Some users have complained that adjusting the machine’s tension bit can be a bit difficult.
+What cons did we manage to find?
+Some users have complained that adjusting the machine’s tension bit can be a bit difficult.

 Things to Consider